 When will I get the £150?

 If you pay your Council Tax using another method, then you will be able to claim the payment through the Post Office with a special voucher which will be sent to you.
-We will begin sending these vouchers to households from the end of May.

 Energy Rebate Discretionary fund

 The government have provided funding for councils to operate a discretionary fund for households in need who may not otherwise be eligible for a Council Tax Rebate.
 This could include, for example, individuals on low incomes who live in properties valued in bands E to H.

 Payments under Malvern Hills Discretionary Energy Rebate Scheme are expected to be made during September.
 You do not need to apply for this.
 If you are entitled to this rebate it will be sent to you automatically.

 There will be a £150 payment for those people receiving Council Tax Support in properties banded E-H